 What Is Watercress?
-Learn all about it here, including it’s family, it’s history, and the health benefits of eating it.
-All of this right here for you.
+Learn all about it here, including its family, its history, and the health benefits of eating it.

 This plant is a dark green leafy vegetable that grows in natural spring water.
 It is a part of the cruciferous family.
-There are many health benefits and have been traced back to the Roman solders and Egyptian Pharaohs eating and serving it.
+There are many health benefits that have been traced back to the Roman soldiers and Egyptian Pharaohs eating and serving it.

 This plant is found growing in natural spring water.
 It grows mostly in cool, shallow streams.
-This plant is a part of the cruciferous family.
-This would be the same family as kale, broccoli and Brussel sprouts.
+This plant is a part of the cruciferous family, which is the same family as kale, broccoli and Brussel sprouts.

 History of This Vegetable

 Watercress is thought to have an extensive history.
 Eating watercress has been traced all the way back to Egypt, when it is believed Pharaoh fed it to the Egyptian slaves.
 Roman soldiers are also believed to have had this as a staple in their diet.
 Then during the Victorian era, they could be found walking the street with a bouquet of this vegetable, snacking on it as they went.

 Today much of the watercress production is located in Britain.
 During world war I and II watercress sandwiches became popular.
 This was because Britain was highly dependent upon local products.
 Then in 2003 a campaign to promote health awareness of the plant came into play.
 Today, it is primarily used in soups, salads, as well as other dishes, and is also used as a garnish.